VictorChao996/VictorChao996/README.md

 My name is Victor Chao.
+Student in National Central University, Taiwan.
 Welcome to my gitHub page ✨✨

-> 菜雞一枚
+If there is any problem or incorrect in repository, please feel free to raise it.

+contect me at victor96094@g.ncu.edu.tw